arvidn/libtorrent/branches/libtorrent_aio_ghost_torrents/docs/manual.rst

 ``is_finished`` is true if all pieces that have a priority > 0 are downloaded.
 There is only a distinction between finished and seeding if some pieces or files have been set to priority 0, i.e. are not downloaded.

+``is_loaded`` is true if this torrent is loaded into RAM.
+A torrent can be started and still not loaded into RAM, in case it has not had any peers interested in it yet.
+Torrents are loaded on demand.

 ``has_metadata`` is true if this torrent has metadata (either it was started from a .torrent file or the metadata has been downloaded).
 The only scenario where this can be